Appboy/appboy-android-sdk/README.md

 ## Components

 - `android-sdk-ui` - the Appboy SDK user interface containing the Appboy jar.
+- `wear-library` - a small library to support the Appboy SDK on Android Wear devices.
 - `droidboy` - a sample application which demonstrates how to use Appboy.
 - `hello-appboy` - a sample gradle application demonstrating a simple use case of Appboy.
+- `wearboy` - a sample Android Wear app demonstrating Appboy SDK support for Wear devices.

 ## Building and Running the Sample Applications